In 2008, the ISCN was formed to reduce the number of concussions that went undetected, untreated or improperly handled in athletes.

-As a neurosurgery resident at Indiana University School of Medicine in 1970, Dr. Feuer was asked to stand in as a team consultant physician at an IU football game.
-That day blossomed into a 38-year career on the sidelines as the neurosurgical sports medicine consultant for IU.
-Despite a busy neurosurgical practice in Indianapolis, he accepted a position in 1984 as a member of the medical team with the Indianapolis Colts.
-He’s served as a neurosurgical consultant for the NFL since 1994 and presently is a consultant of the NFL Head, Neck, and Spine Medical Committee.
-He has continued long-standing consultancies with Purdue University, Ball State University, Indiana State University, as well as numerous other central Indiana universities, colleges, and high schools, the Indianapolis 500, and the Brickyard 400.
+As a neurosurgery resident at the Indiana University School of Medicine, Dr. Feuer was asked to stand in as a team consultant physician at an IU football game.
+That day blossomed into an over four-decade career on the football sidelines as the neurosurgical sports medicine consultant for IU, adding the Indianapolis Colts in 1984.
+He transitioned into the position of an NFL unaffiliated neurotrauma consultant in 2017.
+He has served as a neurosurgery consultant for the NFL since 1994 and presently is a consultant of the NFL Head, Neck, and Spine Medical Committee.
+He has continued long-standing consultancies with Purdue University, Ball State University, several other central Indiana universities, colleges, and high schools, the Indianapolis 500, and the Brickyard 400.

 Terry Horner, MD

 As a junior in high school, Dr. Horner developed an interest in the vast complexity of the brain and its unique capabilities.
 Selected for a National Science Foundation scholarship between his junior and senior years of high school, he spent eight weeks at Indiana University studying bioanthropology.
 After that experience he decided to pursue his dream of becoming a neurosurgeon.
 He considers himself fortunate to have trained under Dr. Julius Goodman, an internationally renowned educator, personal mentor, and giant in the neurosurgical field.

 The recipient of back-to-back Patients’ Choice awards, Dr. Horner received his graduate degree from Indiana University School of Medicine.
 After a tour of duty with the U.S. Army serving in Vietnam, he returned to complete his residency in neurosurgery.